Postgraduate Open Afternoon 5 September 2018

 You will be able to choose from a wide range of optional modules such as the following:

-- Advanced Pharmaceutical Chemistry: Covering the principles of drug design, drug discovery and the relationship between molecular structure and biological activity.
-Topics to be covered include: drug candidate selection for synthesis, structure activity relationships, physico-chemical properties of compounds and how these may be employed to assist in the selection of drug candidates, organic synthetic methods of particular relevance to drug preparation.
+- Advanced Pharmaceutical Chemistry: This module is concerned with the principles of drug design, drug discovery and the relationship between the molecular structure of drugs and their biological activity.
+Topics to be covered include: how candidate drug structures are selected for synthesis, structure activity relationships, physico-chemical properties of compounds and how these may be employed to assist in the selection of drug candidates, organic synthetic methods that are of particular relevance to the preparation of drug-like molecules.

-- Advanced Biological Chemistry: Focusing on the role of natural organic compounds in the context of biological and pharmaceutical systems.
+- Advanced Biological Chemistry: This module focuses on the role of organic compounds in the natural world, with particular reference to biological and pharmaceutical systems.
 The role of synthetic models for biological systems is examined critically.
-The aim is to rationalise the properties and reactivity of the principal classes of natural products and to demonstrate the fundamental chemistry behind biochemical reactions in biosynthetic pathways, including those leading to the formation of secondary metabolites via a mechanistic point of view.
-Background knowledge of biochemistry is not assumed.
+The aim is to rationalise the properties and reactivity of the principal classes of natural products and to demonstrate the fundamental chemistry behind biochemical reactions in biosynthetic pathways.
+Major biosynthetic pathways leading to the formation of secondary metabolites are examined from the mechanistic point of view.

-- Drug Development and Design: Focusing on drug discovery and development using a number of case studies and the most recent advances in the pharmaceutical chemistry approaches.
-At the end of this module students should be able to discuss the physical and chemical approaches to the design and development of new drugs and be aware of the physiological/pharmacological issues that need to be considered before a drug can be used clinically.
+- Drug Design and Development: The aim of the module is to introduce you to the approaches currently employed in the pharmaceutical industry for drug discovery and development using a number of recent case studies as exemplars.
+The module will introduce you to the physical and chemical approaches used in the design and development of new drugs and will make them aware of the physiological/pharmacological issues that need to be considered before a drug can be used clinically.

 Teaching in optional modules includes lectures, workshops and a virtual learning environment.
 You can expect two to four hours of contact time per module per week.